What is DACA(Deferred Action for Childhood Arrivals)?

 Renewing Your DACA Status

 It is recommended that all renewal requests be submitted between 120 and 150 days before DACA expiration.
+If the renewal request is pending for more than 105 days then an online inquiry may be submitted to enquire about the status of the renewal request.
 In order to be eligible to request a DACA renewal, the applicant must:

-• Not have departed the U.S. on or after August 15th, 2012, without filing Form I-131 for valid travel
+• Not have departed the U.S. on or after August 15th, 2012, without filing Form I-131 (travel documents, parole documents, and arrival/departure records) for valid travel.

 • Have resided in the U.S. continuously since submitting their most recent DACA request